random689/tp/docs/DeveloperGuide.md

 ### Copy Command

 #### Implementation details
 The `CopyStudentCommand/CopyTeacher` classes extends the `Command` class with the ability to copy a selected field either from a list of students or list of teachers.
-This is done via the method `CopyStudentCommand::getCopyContent` (similarly for teachers).
+This is done via the method `CopyStudentCommand#getCopyContent` (similarly for teachers).
 This command works on the last shown list to the user, which means the user could filter the student list and copy the subset of students filtered.
 This works similarly for teachers as well.

-As such, this command is supported by the method in the `Model` interface, namely the `Model::getFilteredStudentList()` and `Model::getFilteredTeacherList()` methods.
+As such, this command is supported by the method in the `Model` interface, namely the `Model#getFilteredStudentList()` and `Model#getFilteredTeacherList()` methods.

 Given below is an example usage scenario and how the copy mechanism behaves.

 Step 1.
 The user launches the application for the first time.
 The current `filteredStudentList` and `filteredTeacherList` will be initialized with the all the students and teachers respectively from the loaded book data.

 Step 2.
 The user executes `copyStudent c/name` to copy all the names of the students that are currently shown in the GUI.
-The `copyStudent` command calls `Model::getFilteredStudentList`, loading the current list of filtered students, which in this case is all the students from the loaded book data.
-Afterwards, the `copyStudent` command calls its own `getCopyContent` method, which then calls `CopyCommand::getNameContent` since the user wants to copy all names of students, appending all the names of the students in the filtered student list to the user's clipboard.
+The `copyStudent` command calls `Model#getFilteredStudentList`, loading the current list of filtered students, which in this case is all the students from the loaded book data.
+Afterwards, the `copyStudent` command calls its own `getCopyContent` method, which then calls `CopyCommand#getNameContent` since the user wants to copy all names of students, appending all the names of the students in the filtered student list to the user's clipboard.

 The following sequence diagram shows how the copy operation works for a copyStudent command.
 The `copyTeacher` command works similarly, so we will only discuss students here.
 If the user specifies another field to be copied, such as `phone` or `email`, the command also works similarly, so we will not discuss them here.